Newcastle United urge Christian Atsu & two others to leave

 Newcastle United have encouraged Christian Atsu, Achraf Lazaar and Henri Saivet to depart the club in the ongoing transfer window.

-According to the Evening Chronicle, the three will be out of contract at Newcastle in June and the trio are unwanted on Tyneside.
+According to the Evening Chronicle, the three will be out of contract at Newcastle in June and the trio are unwanted at Tyneside.

 The unregistered squad players are already draining the club of over £100,000 per week in wages between them and Steve Bruce knows that moving them on could be key to his hopes of adding to his roster this month.